nandorojo/dripsy/README.md

     },
   },
   fonts: {
-    root: 'arial' // <- this string must match the key you set in custom fonts above!
+    root: 'arial', // <- this string must match the key you set in custom fonts above!
   },
 }
 ```